Last updated: February 2026

 Frequently Asked Questions

-From April 2024, the National Living Wage (NLW) for workers aged 21 and over is £11.44 per hour.
-Workers aged 18-20 receive £8.60 per hour, those under 18 get £6.40 per hour, and apprentices in their first year or under 19 receive £6.40 per hour.
-These represent the largest percentage increases in minimum wage history.
+From April 2025, the National Living Wage (NLW) for workers aged 21 and over is £12.21 per hour.
+Workers aged 18-20 receive £10.00 per hour, those under 18 get £7.55 per hour, and apprentices in their first year or under 19 receive £7.55 per hour.
+These represent significant increases from the previous year's rates.

 Minimum wage rates are reviewed annually by the Low Pay Commission, with increases typically taking effect from 1st April each year.
-The April 2025 rates will be announced in the Autumn 2024 Budget or by the Low Pay Commission.
-The government's target is to align NLW with two-thirds of median earnings, suggesting continued above-inflation increases.
+The April 2025 rates took effect on 1 April 2025, with the National Living Wage increasing to £12.21 per hour for workers aged 21 and over.
+The government's target is to align NLW with two-thirds of median earnings, and rates are reviewed annually by the Low Pay Commission.

 No. Paying below the National Minimum Wage or National Living Wage is illegal.
 If you're being paid less than the statutory minimum, you should first raise the issue with your employer.
 If unresolved, you can contact ACAS (Advisory, Conciliation and Arbitration Service) or report the underpayment to HMRC's minimum wage enforcement team.
 Employers can be fined up to 200% of arrears owed (maximum £20,000 per worker) and publicly named.